josephmontes/VAA/README.md

 | 2023      | Brandon Nimmo     | 0.385 | 0.288  | 0.417  | -0.130  |

 #### NOTES
-- Not as many quintissential power threats as I was hoping for but there is definitely a power-skew to the hitters on this list
+- Not as many quintissential power threats as I was expecting after seeing the first list, but it definitely feels like there is a power-skew to the hitters on this list
+- I found that the overall wOBA (not just on Fastballs) for this group of hitters to be higher than the first group of hitters which supports the notion that these may be more power type of guys
+  - Additionally, they have a higher HR rate than the guys on the first list
+  - Also, I found that the K rate was 19.7% vs. 22.4% supported by a 21.5% vs. 24.4% whiff rate

+- I wish that I had access to attack angle and hand position numbers because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning
 - I did find a hint that attack angle could be a factor
   - I found that the FB rate for the 2nd list is 27.9% and the first list is 25.6%
-  - Also, I found that the K rate was 19.7% vs. 22.4% supported by a 21.5% vs. 24.4% whiff rate
-  - Also, I found that the BB rate was slightly higher for the first group at 9.2% vs. 8.7%
 - the wOBA for the second group overall is higher than the wOBA for the first group
   - this shows that the second group of hitters is more contact hitters too
   - it makes sense that this trend is happening then as it is to counter all the launch angle efforts by the batter
 - lower K rate supported by lower whiff rate
-- higher BB rate
+- Also, I found that the BB rate was slightly higher for the first group at 9.2% vs. 8.7%
   - the whole idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they arent breaking as you would expect
   - this implies that you have to see the ball better and a higher walk rate insinuates that these guys are seeing the ball better

  - I wish I had attack angle data for batters
   - also, hand height could be a factor as players who set their hands lower might have a hard time adjusting to this type of fastball

 #### PLAYER SPOTLIGHT
 - I will look at the 26 hitters that were on both lists
-- I will divide them by the ones whos g_wOBA has declined
+- I will divide them by the ones whos 'g_wOBA' declined from year to year

 | game_year | player_name        | wOBA   | g_wOBA | b_wOBA | d_wOBA |
 |-----------|--------------------|--------|--------|--------|--------|